aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ### Placement of ref.pl.1

-The first `reference plane` (ref.pl.1) was placed between LMs 01 and ref.pt.0 in such a way that it bisects the blade of the projectile along the mid-line.
-The method of placement enlists a second `reference point` (ref.pt.1), which was inserted along the first `reference vector`.
-It is located at a position equidistant between LMs 01 and ref.pt.0, but the coordinates of ref.pt.1 were altered to relocate it 15 mm from the vector in the direction of the Z-axis.
-The `pick point and coplanar` function was then used to place ref.pl.1 coplanar to the first `reference vector`, and in the direction of ref.pt.1.
+The first `reference plane` (ref.pl.1) was placed between LM 01 and ref.pt.0, bisecting the blade of the projectile along the mid-line.
+The method of placement enlists a second `reference point` (ref.pt.1), inserted along the first `reference vector`.
+It is located at a position equidistant between LM 01 and ref.pt.0, but the coordinates of ref.pt.1 were altered to relocate it 15 mm from the vector in the direction of the Z-axis.
+The `pick point and coplanar` function was used to place ref.pl.1 coplanar to the first `reference vector`, and in the direction of ref.pt.1.
 Following placement of ref.pl.1, ref.pt.1 was deleted.

 ``` r
 knitr::include_graphics('images/lm3d3.ref.pl.1.png')